| |

 1982 (Back to top)

 Florence, Italy.
 Jody Strakosch, an account executive for Metropolitan Life Insurance Company, was on her honeymoon in Italy, and sat across from some fellow tourists in a family style restaurant in Italy.
 Jody, in her outgoing way, peppered the two women with questions - where are you from?
 What do you do?
-And then halfway through the conversation, Jody leaped from the table - "You're the girls from California!
+And then halfway through the conversation, Jody leaped up from the table - "You're the girls from California!
 You're the girls from California!"

 Turned out, Metropolitan Life Insurance Company was looking for a marketing consultant, and although people in New York couldn't recall the exact name of the firm, they had encouraged Met to contact the "girls from California."
 After a delightful dinner in Florence with Jody and her new husband, the "girls from California" flew to New York, and another unforgettable business relationship was struck.